MarioSultan/GroupMaker/README.md

 GroupMaker is currently under active development.

-The project is undergoing a transition from a collection of functions to an object-oriented interface centred around the `Group` class.
+The project has successfully transitioned to an object-oriented interface centered around the `Group` class.
+The legacy function-based interface is now deprecated and will be removed in future versions.

-The API should therefore be considered **unstable** until the `1.0.0` release.

-Breaking changes may occur between development versions.
+The API should therefore be considered **unstable** until the `1.0.0` release, and breaking changes may occur between development versions.

 ---

 ## Contributing

 Contributions, suggestions, and bug reports are welcome.
 If you find a bug or have an idea for improving GroupMaker, please open an issue in the GitHub repository.